redcurry/LearningUnity/README.md

   (light coming down and light coming up).

 * Cookie: Mask to add an effect on the spotlight (e.g., flashlight lens).
+  * Change all spot light cookies under Lighting -> Other Settings -> Spot Cookie
+  * Black means the light does not go through; white the light goes through

 ### Area Light

-* Use area lighth for things like office lighting.
+* Use area light for things like office lighting.

 * Area light is baked-only (are never real-time).

 * Specify Width/Height and play with Intensity to see results.

+* Tip: tilt light to create a more organic feel.

+* Indirect Multiplier controls how much indirect light is caused by this light.

 ### Indirect Lighting